 The bad news is, THC and THC-COOH can linger in the body’s fatty tissue (they’re lipid-soluble, remember?) for months in heavy cannabis consumers.
 This means that cleansing your tissue of all THC completely within 24 hours is, unfortunately, impossible.
 That said, there are two reliable ways to beat a urine screen with little to no notice.
 The first is the substitution method.

-To use this method, purchase a urine kit (shown in image below) and keep it on hand for a surprise drug test.
-Then, the day of your test, mix the powdered urine with water and use the included heater to warm it up to body temperature.
+To use this method, purchase a urine kit (shown in image above) and keep it on hand for a surprise drug test.
+Then, on the day of your test, mix the powdered urine with water and use the included heater to warm it up to body temperature.
 The reusable temperature strip will let you know when your sample is between 90 and 100 degrees.
 Then, use this sample when it comes time for your test!
 While this method only works for unsupervised drug tests, it is a surefire way to test clean every time.

 If you have to take a supervised drug test, don’t fret: there’s still another option.
 You may not be able to totally cleanse your entire system, but you can give yourself a window of time during which you’ll test clean.

 Take a drink in its entirety about three hours before you’re scheduled to take the drug screen, then fill the empty bottle with water and drink that as well.
 If you have time the day before, take the included pre-cleanse pills with 16 oz of water each over six hours.
 However, avoid taking them within twelve hours of your test.